What is a Digital marketing competitive analysis?

 When your firm enters a new market, it will have no measurable market share.
 When you begin to sell your products or services in this new market, you will have to estimate the size of that market using industry trends stats and then divide your total sales by that number.

 In your competitive analysis, you should be asking the following questions:

 - Is your company’s product the same as or similar to your competitors?
 (You could be missing potential customers)

 - How does your company’s positioning compare to that of the competition?

-- Do you have many advantages over them in this area, or do they have an edge on you?
+- Do you have many advantages in this area, or do they have the edge over you?
 This includes factors such as pricing and distribution strategies.

 - Does their brand target the same audience as yours?

 - Do they have a similar name that could be confused with yours?

 - What is the messaging around their brand, and does it resonate with your target market?